QuickCrafts/PerfectPick_Users_ms/README.md

 #### Sign up User with facebook

 Create new user on database using facebook account services.
 Returns user id generated.
 Verification email not needed.
+The user is a classified as "READER" automatically.

 ```http
   POST /users/facebook